Ghanaian passport: Message

 Passports of many countries contain a message, nominally from the official who is in charge of passport issuance (e.g., secretary of state, minister of foreign affairs), addressed to authorities of other countries.
-The message identifies the bearer as a citizen of the issuing country, requests that he or she be allowed to enter and pass through the other country, and requests further that, when necessary, he or she be given help consistent with international norms.
+The message identifies the bearer as a citizen of the issuing country, requests that they be allowed to enter and pass through the other country, and requests further that, when necessary, they be given help consistent with international norms.
 In Ghanaian passports, the message is in English and reads: